JulyJ/awesome-crafting/_pages/inspiration/finding-inspiration-in-nature.md

 excerpt: "A guide to finding creative inspiration for your craft projects in the natural world."
 seo:
   title: "Finding Inspiration in Nature | Crafting Supply Hub"
-  description: "Learn how to draw creative inspiration from the colors, textures, and patterns of the natural world."
+  description: "Learn how to draw creative inspiration from the colours, textures, and patterns of the natural world."
   type: "article"
   keywords: [nature inspiration, craft ideas from nature, creative observation]
   canonical_url: "https://craftingsupply.ca/inspiration/finding-inspiration-in-nature/"